LigijaLiva/Escape_game/README.md

 # Escape_game
 3DDEV
-Code is in Releases v1.0 because I had problems adding it the normal way
+Code is in Releases v1.0 because of problems
+!
+Now everything is in main branch !